-Quick Picks: Issuetrak’s Version of a Customizable Template
+Issue Templates: Issuetrak’s Version of a Customizable Template

-Quick Picks work to expedite the issue submission process and to standardize the information that users submit.
+Issue Templates work to expedite the issue submission process and to standardize the information that users submit.
 A clear, customized template unique to the specific needs of a particular issue can reduce instances of incorrect labeling and incomplete information, saving agents precious time spent reorganizing incorrectly submitted issues and following up with end users who have provided inadequate information.
 Custom templates also make it easier for end users to determine what information is needed from them, especially when submitting an issue for the first time.

 User Defined Fields